CarrickC/COMP90024-23S1-A2/README.md

 Backend

 This directory includes the server-side logic of the application.
-The latest commit added features such as "tweeter" and "sudo data uploader", which are key functionalities for data handling and communication within the application.
+Included API for our scenarios (sentiment analysis and toxicity analysis).

 SUDO_Data